pagekit/docs/guide-localization.md

 # Create a localization

-<p class="uk-article-lead">We work with Transifex, a simple and easy platform where you can share language files to work together on translations.</p>
+<p class="uk-article-lead">We work with Transifex, a simple and easy platform where you can share language files and work together on localization.</p>

 Feel free to join the official [Pagekit project](http://www.transifex.com/organization/pagekit/) on Transifex.
 After a fast [sign up](http://www.transifex.com/signup/) you can help correct existing translations or add your own language.

 ## Contribute to an existing translation

-If you would like to improve or complete an existing translation, go to the [Pagekit project](http://www.transifex.com/organization/pagekit/) on Transifex and choose the language you want to contribute to.
-You will then see all extentions as *Resources* that can be translated:
+If you would like to improve or complete an existing localization, go to the [Pagekit project](http://www.transifex.com/organization/pagekit/) on Transifex and choose the language you want to contribute to.
+You will then see all extentions as *Resources* that can be translated.

 | Extention    | Description |
 |--------------|-------------|